 The group was told that the plot of the background story would guide them on what might be beneficial or dangerous to disclose.
 The actual probabilities of beneficial and dangerous disclosures would be revealed during the interview phase.
 Thus, the group was free to plan how they might tackle the upcoming interviews.
 Each member’s decisions during their potential interview could affect the entire group for better or for worse.
 In truth, each participant received an equal split of the maximum amount 1200SEK (~ 138 USD).

-After the experimenter presented the instructions just described the group read the background story.
+After the experimenter presented the instructions the group read the background story, which contained the information the interviewer might ask about.
 They had a maximum time of 20 minutes to read and plan and were allowed access to the background story during the interviews.
 This aspect of the research design aimed to eliminate the possible effects of the pressure to remember verbatim details or forgetfulness.

 Phase 2: Interviewing the Network Members